 Working Principle of Fluorescence Microscope

 A fluorescence microscope typically works on the principle of staining the components and structures of the sample with dyes.
 This is because most of the cellular components are colourless in nature.
 Hence, they can not be easily distinguished from each other.
-The fluorophore or the fluorescent molecules irradiated with short-wavelength light or electromagnetic rays tends to emit light.
+The fluorophore or the fluorescent molecules irradiated with short-wavelength light or electromagnetic rays tend to emit light.
 The emitted light has a longer wavelength as compared to the incident light.
-Typically, the time duration between the irradiation and emission is of the orders nanoseconds and can be neglected easily.
+Typically, the time duration between the irradiation and emission is in nanoseconds and can be neglected easily.
 The emitted light is separated from the incident light, which tells the exact location of the fluorophores.
 The image of the sample is produced on the basis of the secondary light rather than on the basis of the primary incident light.

 Working of Fluorescence Microscope

-Fluorescence microscopy works in a similar manner as an optical microscope.
+A fluorescence microscope works in a similar manner as an optical microscope.
 It consists of a strong light source, special bandpass filters, and fluorescent labelling of a sample.
 The sample to be studied is placed under the microscope.
 A light ray that has a wavelength short enough to excite the fluorophore is made to fall on the sample.
 This ray of light is focused on the specimen with the help of an objective lens.
 The excited ray emitted by the specimen is then focused on the detector via the objective lens.
 A major part of the exciting light ray gets transmitted through the sample object, while some part of it gets reflected back and reach the detector.

 Components of Fluorescence Microscope